evansk448/insurance-qa-testing-project/Test_Cases.md

 **Steps:**
 1. Create a new claim with both insured and third-party exposures
 2. Set insured liability to 0%
 3. Assign third-party liability between 1%–100%
 4. Save and process the claim
 5. Issue a payment from the first-party exposure

+**Expected Result:**
+System automatically triggers the subrogation workflow and flags the claim for recovery review.

+---

+## TC-05: Invalid Policy Number

+**Priority:** P1

+**Preconditions:**
+- User is on the claims submission page

+**Steps:**
+1. Navigate to claims submission page
+2. Enter an invalid policy number format
+3. Complete all other required fields
+4. Submit claim

+**Expected Result:**
+System displays an error indicating the policy number is invalid and prevents claim submission.2.
+Set insured liability to 0%
+3. Assign third-party liability between 1%–100%
+4. Save and process the claim
+5. Issue a payment from the first-party exposure